shafeeq-ahamed-6s/zeroqu-alive-prototype/src/README.md

 # Source Directory (src)

-This is the main source directory containing all the application code for the DewDrop Pilot MVP frontend.
+This is the main source directory containing all the application code for the Zeroqu Prototype.

 ## Structure Overview